 Other Examples of Video Game Party Themes

-Another example of a game that could easily be utilized as a birthday theme is Angry Birds.
-I would start with a live action version of the game using life-size props and making one team the birds and the other team the pigs.
+Angry Birds - I would start with a live action version of the game using life-size props and making one team the birds and the other team the pigs.
 The goal would be for the pigs to build a “fortress” the birds couldn’t knock down.
 After a sweet treat as a reward for both teams, why not introduce some real nature to the party and present a short program on local birds?
 Depending on the time of year and your geographic location, this could be a fun and educational way for the kids to get more out of your party than just cake and ice cream.

 Although my first choice would be for my daughter to give up video games and spend all her free time outside (or even pursuing her other passion, which is art), I realize that just isn’t a possibility given our recent and future advancements in technology.
 Kids will always have screens to stare at, and our job as nature-minded parents will therefore always be a struggle.
 However, if you are concerned your child may be going off the deep end when it comes to electronics, check out this link to take a quick screening (no pun intended) and see where you stand.

 Above all, don’t give up the fight!
 With a little extra effort, we can bring nature to our kids in just about any setting, as evidenced by my story above.
 If you have a similar story to tell, please email me or comment below.
 I’d love to hear your ideas for bringing nature and that imaginary online world together.

 If you enjoyed this article, you may wish to read these as well!

 The Lorax is one of Dr. Seuss’ most beloved classics.
 Not only is it a great story for all ages, but it focuses on a nature theme.
 In my humble opinion, it’s never too early to introduce conservation practices to your children.
 Whether you teach preschool or 4th grade…or even homeschool…you can’t go wrong inviting the Lorax to visit your kiddos...